thenameisajay/Genie/README.md

 ## Contributing

-** Welcome to the GENIE project!
-We're excited to have you join our project.**
+<h1> Welcome to the GENIE project!
+We're excited to have you join our project. <h2>

 Here's a quick guide to contributing: